Unsupervised Learning of Debiased Representations with Pseudo-Attributes: Experiments

 \subsection{Dataset}

 CelebA~\cite{CelebA} is a large-scale face dataset for face image recognition, containing 40 attributes for each image.
-Following the previous works~\cite{GroupDRO, LfF}, we primarily examine two attributes, \textit{hair color} and \textit{heavy makeup}, both of which \textit{gender} attribute is spuriously correlated to.
-We set hair color and heavy makeup as the target attributes, and gender as the bias attribute.
-For more comprehensive results, we also analyze the other 32 attributes as the target attributes.
+Following the previous works~\cite{GroupDRO, LfF}, we set \textit{hair color} and \textit{heavy makeup} as the target attribute.
+Note that \textit{gender} attribute is spuriously correlated to the two attributes and employed as the bias attribute for worst-group accuracy evaluation in our experiment.
+For more comprehensive results, we also consider the other 32 attributes as the target attributes.

-Waterbirds~\cite{GroupDRO} is a synthesized dataset with 4,795 training examples, which are created by combining birds photographs from the Caltech-UCSD Birds-200-2011 (CUB) dataset~\cite{wah2011caltech} and background images borrowed from the Places dataset~\cite{zhou2017places}.
-The two attributes---one is the type of bird, \{waterbird, landbird\} and the other is background places, \{water, land\}, are used for the experiments with this dataset.
+Waterbirds~\cite{GroupDRO} is a synthesized dataset with 4,795 training examples, created by combining birds photographs from the Caltech-UCSD Birds-200-2011 (CUB) dataset~\cite{wah2011caltech} and the background images in the Places dataset~\cite{zhou2017places}.
+There exist two attributes in the dataset; one is the type of a bird, \{waterbird, landbird\}, which is the target attribute, and the other is the background place, \{water, land\}.

 The Colored-MNIST dataset~\cite{li2019repair, LfF, Rebias} is an extension of MNIST with the color attributes, where each digit is highly correlated to a certain color.
-There are 60,000 training examples and 10,000 test examples, where the ratio of bias-aligned samples\footnote{It denotes the samples that are correctly classified by using the bias attribute (color).} is 95\%.
-We follow the protocol of \cite{LfF} for the experiment.
+There are 60K training examples and 10K test images, where the ratio of bias-aligned samples\footnote{It denotes the samples that can be correctly classified by using the bias attribute (color).} is 95\%.
+We follow the protocol employed in \cite{LfF} for the experiment.